Quansight-Labs/quansight-labs-site/posts/2020/08/but-what-are-traitlets.md

 This is a big upgrade to our interactive computing tools because `traitlets` are used everywhere in Jupyter/IPython.
 They are used configuration, runtime type checking, widgets, and CLI parsing.

+Traitlets is [a library](https://pypi.org/project/traitlets) that provides a base classes as well as are objects that can expose individual configuration options in an intelligent way.
+They are used in almost all the Jupyter Projects.

 `traitlets` began as a pure python implementation of the Enthought `traits` library.
-These libraries implement the object-oriented [trait pattern].
+These libraries implement the object-oriented [trait pattern](https://en.wikipedia.org/wiki/Trait_(computer_programming)).
 Prior to 2015, `traitlets` was a part of the IPython (pre-jupyter) code base; then during [The Big
 Split](https://blog.jupyter.org/the-big-split-9d7b88a031a7) they were moved to their own reusable package.

 Both `traitlets` and `traits` addressed the challenge of using compiled code in interactive Python [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop "read-eval-print-loop")s.
 They offer type checking, coercion and validation at run time.